 What is Restructuring Cost?

 Restructuring charge is the cost which is incurred by the company whey they reorganize the operations of the business to improve the overall efficiency and longer-term profit.
 Restructuring charges are considered as non-operating charges as it is not considered under operating charges and is very infrequent.
-These charges are included while calculating the company’s but it has no effect on the stake of the shareholder since this charge is taken only one time in the financial statement.
-It is basically a short-term expense which is required to make the company profitable in the long run.
+These charges are included while calculating the company’s, but it does not affect the stake of the shareholder since this charge is taken only one time in the financial statement.
+It is a short-term expense that is required to make the company profitable in the long run.

 The following restructuring costs can be taken while calculating Restructuring charges:

 - Shifting of company assets to new locations

 - Writing off or sale of assets;